 You may also be able to control the movement of the flame using the switch or remote control.
 An LED candle flame can dance and flicker, or it can glow as a steady flame.

-If you’re using LED candles outdoors or on an uncovered deck or patio, consider candles that are labeled rainproof, waterproof, or weatherproof.
+If you’re using LED candles outdoors or on an uncovered deck or under a patio umbrella, consider candles that are labeled rainproof, waterproof, or weatherproof.
 There are also weatherproof solar-powered LED candles that are meant to stay outdoors for consistent mood lighting and garden use.
 Solar LED candles have rechargeable batteries pre-installed in the candle.
 The batteries recharge when the small solar panel sealed in the base is placed in direct contact with sunshine.

 When comparing LED candles, look for features you may prefer to make your home or event look special.